Kacpu/NeurogameFighters/README.md

 ## Features
 * Player vs Player mode
-* Player vs AI Mode - AI controlled deterministically or by a neural network if it was previously created in the learning mode
+* Player vs AI Mode - AI controlled deterministically or by a neural network if the neural network has been previously created in the learning mode
-* Learning AI mode - population of neural networks trained by the genetic algorithm, at the end the best neural network is saved
+* Learning AI mode - population of neural networks trained by the genetic algorithm, the best neural network is saved at the end

 ## Screenshots
 <p align="center">